Always Leave Them Laughing: Production

 This film, whose working title was "The Thief of Broadway", was originally intended for Danny Kaye.
 Berle, the most popular performer on television at the time, signed for $75,000 and a percentage of the profits.
-Berle had a reputation for stealing jokes, although he told the New York Times that it was he who started the rumor during a feud with comedian Richie Craig Jr. that was designed "to keep their names in the newspapers."
+Berle had a reputation for stealing jokes, although he told The New York Times that it was he who started the rumor during a feud with comedian Richie Craig Jr. that was designed "to keep their names in the newspapers."
 Production began on July 18, 1949, when Berle's TV show was on hiatus.
 Audrey Meadows was tested for a lead role.
 Two sketches — "The Tank," where a fountain pen is demonstrated under water, and "Noises on the Street" — were purchased from the 1948 Broadway revue "Make Mine Manhattan" for the film.
-The film wrapped in mid-September and prepared for a mid-November released.
+The film wrapped in mid-September and prepared for a mid-November release date.